semazurek/ET-Optimizer/README.md

 Optimization Script by 1 click.
 Last tested on Windows 10 2004 64bit.
-Personally used by me on Win 10 21H1 :)
+Personally used by me on Win 10 21H1
-UPDATE 2022.01.16 Still used on Win 11 but some features not work (espacially personalization/User Interface).

 It's continuation of GUI project: https://www.youtube.com/watch?v=SZLV0DbMyHw